Glossary of Investment Terms

 Net income before federal income taxes are deducted.

-A measure of the multiple of earnings at which a stock sells.
-Determined by dividing a stock's price by its earnings per share.
+The price-to-earnings (P/E) ratio is a financial metric used in stock investing to evaluate a company's valuation relative to its earnings.
+It is calculated by dividing the current share price by the earnings per share (EPS).
 Earnings per share for the P/E ratio is typically determined by dividing earnings for the past 12 months by the number of common shares outstanding.
 Earnings expected in the year ahead can also be used to calculate the P/E ratio.
-A higher multiple may mean investors have higher expectations for future growth and have bid up the stock's price.
-(SSG Sections 3D-E)
+A higher P/E ratio may indicate that investors expect future growth and are willing to pay more for each dollar of earnings.
+In comparison, a lower ratio might suggest undervaluation or slower growth prospects.
+Analysts and investors use the P/E ratio to compare companies within the same industry and assess whether a stock is overvalued or undervalued, helping inform investment decisions.

 Comparison of a company's earnings with its net sales, figured by dividing net income by revenue for the same 12-month period.
 Result is shown as a percentage.
 Indicator of profitability.
 Also called net profit margin; pre-tax margin when income before taxes is used.
 (SSG Section 2A)